yazantafesh/aboutMeProject/README.md

 Then I added a seventh question with multiple correct answers and used loops and arrays to make it possible.
 And finally the score will be shown to the user.

-navigator:yazan tafesh
+Navigator: Yazan Tafesh
-dirver:loulia kabbani
+Dirver:Loulia Kabbani
-we work on this lab together.
+We worked on this lab together.